Skip to footer content

 **How to Merge PDF Files Using iTextSharp: Figure 1 - The completed installation shown in the built-in terminal in Visual Studio.**

 With IronPDF successfully installed, you can now start using it in your project.
-You can include the necessary "using" statements in your code files and begin working with PDFs using IronPDF's functionality.
-Import the necessary namespaces and begin working with PDFs as needed.
+Include the necessary "using" statements in your code files and begin working with PDFs using IronPDF's functionality.

 You can now access the features and functionality provided by IronPDF to work with PDF documents in your C# project.
 Remember to save your project and build it to ensure that the library is properly integrated.